 17 So all the generations from Abraham to David were fourteen generations, and from David to the deportation to Babylon fourteen generations, and from the deportation to Babylon to the Christ fourteen generations.
 Matthew 1:17 (ESV)

-When she was visited by Gabriel, Mary agreed to give birth to the Messiah, Jesus, the only begotten Son of God, by a miracle of the Holy Spirit.
-Her relative Elizabeth and husband Zacharias, also the beneficiary of a visit by Gabriel, would bring Jesus’ herald, John the Baptist, into the world, though Elizabeth was now well beyond child-bearing years.
-John would prepare the way as an instrument by God, allowing the Holy Spirit to use him to draw and focus the hearts of vast multitudes of people onto spiritual revival to get them ready for the arrival of their Eternal King and His new Kingdom.
+When visited by Gabriel, Mary agreed to give birth to the Messiah, the only begotten Son of God, through a miracle of the Holy Spirit.
+Her relative Elizabeth and husband Zechariah would bring Jesus’ herald, John the Baptist, into the world, even though Elizabeth was well beyond normal child-bearing years.
+John would go on prepare the way for the coming Messiah, as the Holy Spirit worked through him to draw vast multitudes towards a spiritual revival, baptizing them in preparation for Jesus and His new covenant.

 20 But as he considered these things, behold, an angel of the Lord appeared to him in a dream, saying, “Joseph, son of David, do not fear to take Mary as your wife, for that which is conceived in her is from the Holy Spirit.
 21 She will bear a son, and you shall call his name Jesus, for he will save his people from their sins.”
 22 All this took place to fulfill what the Lord had spoken by the prophet: